Cooking Mistakes to Avoid in the kitchen happen to all of us, but following a few simple tips can prevent some of them from happening.

 - A 4-inch paring knife.

-The chef's knife will handle all food cut on a cutting board (slice, dice, chop, even debone meat/fish);.
+The chef’s knife will handle all food cut on a cutting board (slice, dice, chop, even debone meat/fish);.
 The santoku will be a utility knife, for smaller chopping tasks.
-The paring knife will handle all food you cut in your hand, such as peeling the skin from an apple.
+The paring knife will handle all the food you cut in your hand, such as peeling the skin from an apple.

 Not tasting as you go.
 Taste, taste, taste, and season accordingly, because flavors change every minute.
 This includes improperly salting food, or not salting it at all.
 Salt helps to bring out the flavors of ingredients, and it helps to keep raw meat and cakes from drying out during cooking or baking.

 Not using thermometers.
 This is a big cooking mistake to avoid to get the perfect level of doneness on all your meats.
 All ovens are different, and every cut of meat is different.
 You and your neighbor both have the dial turned to 300 degrees, but the actual temperature in their oven won’t be the same as in yours.
 The meat is ready when it’s ready.
 Which suggests that….